lloda/ra-ra/README.md

 The library itself is header-only and has no dependencies other than a C++17 compiler and the standard library.

-The test suite ([test/](test/)) runs under SCons.
-Running the test suite will also build and run the examples ([examples/](examples/)) and the benchmarks ([bench/](bench/)), although you can easily build each of these separately.
+The test suite in [test/](test/) runs under either SCons (`CXXFLAGS=-O3 scons`) or CMake (`CXXFLAGS=-O3 cmake . && make && make test`).
+Running the test suite will also build and run the examples ([examples/](examples/)) and the benchmarks ([bench/](bench/)), although you can also build each of these separately.
 None of them has any dependencies, but some of the benchmarks will try to use BLAS if you have `RA_USE_BLAS=1` in the environment.
-You can also use CMake (e.g. `CXXFLAGS=-O3 cmake . && make && make test`) instead of SCons.

 All the tests pass under g++-8.0.
 Remember to pass `-O2` or `-O3` to the compiler, otherwise some of the tests will take a very long time to run.
+Be aware that clang can be several times slower than gcc when compiling at `-O3`.

 All the tests pass under clang++-7.0 [trunk 322817, tested on Linux] except for:

 * [bench/bench-pack.C](bench/bench-pack.C), crashes clang.
 * [test/iterator-small.C](test/iterator-small.C), crashes clang.
 * [test/optimize.C](test/optimize.C), gives compilation errors.

-Be aware that clang can be several times slower than gcc when compiling at `-O3`.

 For clang on OS X you have to remove the `-Wa,-q` option in SConstruct which is meant for gcc by setting CCFLAGS to something else, say: